aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Functions and Scope

 ### Learning Objectives
-At the end of this lesson, you'll be able to:
+At the end of this lesson, students will be able to:
 - Describe how parameters relate to functions.
 - Compare different types of variable scope.
 - Identify the parts of a method.